ozzann/my-vagrant/README.md

    - **bootstrap-production.sh**

    The provision script for Production VM performs three tasks.
 Firstly, it installs puppet agent.
 Then it configures **/etc/hosts** file by adding information about Puppet Master host.
 Also it makes puppet config **/etc/puppet/puppet.conf** aware of the Puppet Master by adding server and certname parameters.
-Now puppet.conf should contain:
+   After that **/etc/puppet/puppet.conf** should contain:

    		server=puppet.master.vm
     	certname=production.puppet.node.vm